 Tips for Visiting the Blue Lagoon

-We spent about 4 hours at the Blue Lagoon and it felt like the perfect amount of time to explore this geothermal spa.
-(Although honestly, if we were able to snag a lounge chair on the 2nd floor quiet room, we probably would have extended our time for a nap!)
+We spent about 4 hours at the Blue Lagoon.
+It felt like the perfect amount of time to explore this geothermal spa, making Blue Lagoon a great option for half day trips from Reykjavik.

 Your entrance fee for the Blue Lagoon includes a silica face mask that can be obtained at a swim up facial bar.
 The face masks are essentially self-serve from a few large containers.
 You just cover your face and follow the recommended time to leave it on before washing off.